 If I am already in full time ministry what benefit would the school be to me?
-Can I skip the first year and go right into the second year?

 As you know, being involved in full time ministry requires that you be in a constant position of giving.
 Attending CLC will place you in a position of receiving, learning, and possibly re-learning.
 Fresh insights from God’s Word will enhance what you are currently doing in ministry.
 Each year of the program’s curriculum has been designed with a specific order and purpose which maximizes the students learning experience.
 We also offer individual course enrollment – take one or more courses at a time.

 Cottonwood Leadership College is not regionally accredited.
 Regional accreditation is what is recognized by the Department of Education (USDE) as being a fully accredited educational institution.
 CLC is accredited by Transworld Accrediting Commission International, 9085 California Ave., Riverside, CA 92503 951-901-5586 www.transworldaccrediting.com.
 Transworld exists to help Christian education institutions both in the Untied States and internationally that are not government affiliated.
 This form of ministry accreditation is recognized by many churches and ministry organizations.

 Can I receive college credits for attending CLC?

 The acceptance of credits or degrees by other institutions or employers is determined by the institutions themselves.
 CLC currently has Academic Partnership Agreements (agreements for transferable credits) with Vanguard University and Hope International University, California.